Agent421/cao-points-info/README.md

 - The tool also completely FREE to use and doesn't retain any of the user's inputted information.

 _**TLDR; The tool saves student's time, stress, and money.**_

+- A special thanks to @BarryBeans for suggestions.